mahuti/arcadepi/README.md

 ### LedSpicer
 Install and configure from https://sourceforge.net/p/ledspicer/wiki/Deployment/

 Update Retropie to the latest version.
-On 4.3(ish) I was unable to get tinyxml2 to work due to missing dependencies
+On 4.3(ish) Stretch I was unable to get tinyxml2 to work due to missing dependencies

 Load prerequisites & get tinyxml2